eclipse-sw360/sw360.website/content/en/docs/_index.md

 ---

 ## Overview
-**SW360** is a software catalogue application designed to provide a central place for sharing information about software components used by an organization.
-The main goal is to handle SW license information, which is supported by workflows.
-The analysis of the sourcecode concerning licenses, copyrights etc. is done by license scanners like FOSSology which is integrated.
+**SW360** is a software catalogue application that has been developed to facilitate the sharing of information related to software components used by an organization.
+Its primary objective is to manage software license information with the support of workflows.
+The application employs license scanners **FOSSology**, which is integrated to analyze the source code for licenses, copyrights, and other relevant information.

-It is designed to neatly integrate into existing infrastructures related to the management of software artifacts and projects by providing separate backend services for distinct tasks and a set of portlets to access these services.
-A complete deployment unit exists (vagrant box or docker container) that contains a complete configuration of all services and portlets.
+SW360 has been designed to seamlessly integrate with existing software artifact and project management infrastructures.
+It provides separate backend services for distinct tasks and a set of portlets to access these services.
+To ensure a smooth and hassle-free deployment, a complete deployment unit is available, which includes a Vagrant box or Docker container that contains a complete configuration of all services and portlets.

 SW360 comprises the following main use case areas: